 Portable Executable (PE) files.
-PEs include executable files, object code, DLLs, and FON (fonts).
+PEs include executable files, object code, DLLs, FON (fonts), and LNK files.
 A subscription is not required to forward PE files for WildFire analysis, but is required for all other supported file types.

 Portable Document Format (PDF) files.

 Mach-O, DMG, and PKG files are supported with content version 599.
 You can also manually or programmatically submit all Mac OS X supported file types for analysis (including application bundles, for which the firewall does not support automatic forwarding).

 Roshal Archive (RAR) and 7-Zip (7z) archive files.
 Password-protected and Multi-volume archives are that are split into several smaller files cannot be submitted for analysis.